The flooding of Central Appalachia, especially Eastern Kentucky, was a "perfect storm" of adverse conditions leading to a crisis.

 Several areas of ongoing support are needed in the early recovery phase.
 These include repair of damages (including tarping roofs), debris clean-up, soil remediation, temporary housing, physical and mental health, agricultural support and livelihood/income support

 There is a need for financial support for property restoration, business recovery and environmental cleanup.
 This includes funding for mold remediation in disaster-affected areas.

-Given the high poverty rates, many people will not have homeowner’s insurance, let alone flood insurance.
+Given the high poverty rates, many people did not have homeowner’s insurance, let alone flood insurance.
 Funders can help to fill gaps between insurance payouts and actual costs for those in affected communities.
-Most homeowner’s insurance does not cover flooding, and flood insurance may not cover all costs incurred.
-Addressing funding gaps is particularly important in those areas that did not get declared by FEMA for individual assistance.
+Most homeowners’ insurance does not cover flooding, and even flood insurance may not cover all costs incurred.
+Addressing funding gaps is particularly important in those areas that did not get an individual assistance declaration from FEMA.